Student Rights and Responsibilities

 - What financial aid programs are available at Dallas Baptist University.

-- The deadline for submitting application for each of the programs.
+- Any deadlines for submitting application for each of the programs.

 - How financial aid will be distributed, how decisions on distributions are made, and the basis for these decisions.

 - How your financial aid was determined.
 (Costs for tuition, fees, room, board, travel, books, supplies, personal, and miscellaneous expenses are considered in your budget).

 - What resources (your current assets, parental contribution, other financial aid, etc.) were considered in the calculation of your need.

 - How much of your financial need as determined by DBU has been met.